 Now, is when I noticed the decrease in size in the repo and I can push changes.
 However, we have to take into account a couple of things before pushing.

-• If you have follow the BFG website steps you probably have cloned you repo from some online repository, and now you can push. :leftwards_arrow_with_hook:
+- If you have follow the BFG website steps you probably have cloned you repo from some online repository, and now you can

-• If you don’t, you are going to get message something like you first have to pull and then you are going to push.
-You can use -f to force the push if you want. :leftwards_arrow_with_hook:
+. - If you don’t, you are going to get message something like you first have to

-• This will have consequences if you are sharing your repo with other users or if you have merge your repo with other repos. :warning:
+to upload. - This will have consequences if you are sharing your repo with other users or if you have merge your repo with other repos.

-Again:exclamation: be careful:heavy_exclamation_mark:: save a copy of your previous work till you know everything work properly.
+Again be careful: save a copy of your previous work till you know everything work properly.
 If you are working with other people in the same repo, notify them of the drastic changes before you begin to work with BGF.

 BFG when you’ve merged with an upstream repo that you don’t control or own